BernardoMG/reTHINK-Beta-Tester-Event-v2.0/3rd_Tutorial.md

 `Generate a code and broadcast to all the participants` - Restart your app and try to generate a new code and broadcast it to all the participants of some chat room.

 #### Note: Don't forget that the hyperty domain changed.
-For this challenge, you want to obtain the hyperty locally from the toolkit, not from the `hysmart.rethink.ptinovacao.pt` catalogue.
+For this challenge, you want to obtain the hyperty locally from the toolkit, not from the `hybroker.rethink.ptinovacao.pt` catalogue.

 ### [Survey!!!](https://docs.google.com/forms/d/e/1FAIpQLSfrlXAJu6wWiazL0tFQNjXr3ig5uLd4s9N5D_3WMivxNdBCMA/viewform)